 3. Aiding and abetting another person who is engaged in hazing is prohibited.

 4. It is not a defense to a violation of this policy that the hazing victim consented to or acquiesced in the hazing activity.

 5. All students, faculty and staff must take reasonable measures within the scope of their individual authority to prevent violations of this policy.
-Violations of this policy should be reported to the Office of Student Life for investigation/ adjudication using a written referral form available in the Office of Student Life.
-Written referrals will be investigated by Student Life staff according to the Student Disciplinary Procedures used for adjudicating student conduct violations.
-(See the NAU Electronic Student Handbook for a complete review of the Student Code of Conduct and the Student Disciplinary Procedures, Appendix C).
+Violations of this policy should be reported to the Office of Student Life for investigation/ adjudication.
+Referrals will be investigated by Student Life staff according to the Student Disciplinary Procedures used for adjudicating student conduct violations.
+(See the Student Handbook for a complete review of the Student Code of Conduct and the Student Disciplinary Procedures).

-6. Violations of this policy or interference in an investigation under this policy bystudents or student organizations are subject to sanctions under the Student Code of Conduct.
-The Office of Student Life is responsible for enforcing the Student Code of Conduct and implementing the Student Disciplinary Procedures, Appendix C).
+6. Violations of this policy or interference in an investigation under this policy by students or student organizations are subject to sanctions under the Student Code of Conduct.
+The Office of Student Life is responsible for enforcing the Student Code of Conduct and implementing the Student Disciplinary Procedures.